Lyme Disease Digestion Problems: Why Symptoms Often Don’t Make Sense

 Digestive symptoms related to nervous system regulation often fluctuate.
 Stress, poor sleep, physical exertion, immune activation, or hormonal shifts can all influence how digestion behaves on a given day.

-This variability reflects how closely digestion is tied to overall nervous system balance, not inconsistency or exaggeration of symptoms.
+This variability reflects nervous system sensitivity—not inconsistency or exaggeration.

 Looking at the Bigger Picture